ujwalabhishek/MuKnowServices/README.md

-# tms-docker is a LAMP stack built with Docker Compose and TMS code
+# MuKnowServices is a LAMP stack built with Docker Compose and lumen framework

 This is a basic LAMP stack environment for TMS built using Docker Compose.
 It consists following: